Wow. I had a blast. I came home exhausted, happy and with more stuff than when I left, so I’ll call it a success.

 Iron Arena was a lot of fun.
 There were 11 scenario tables you could play on, along with whatever from the 36 regular tables weren’t being used for tournament play.

-In Iron Arena, each game you played earned you points – 1 for a new opponent from a different state, 1 extra for large games, 1 for playing a scenario table, etc. Most games got me 3-4 points.
+In Iron Arena, each game you played earned you points – 1 for a new opponent from a different state, 1 extra for large games, 1 for playing a scenario table, etc. Most games got me 3-4 points and I have to admit I got a little bit of help from Fragrr.
 I played a 4-way game on a scenario table I had played on before, and I got 5 points while my opponents got 7.
 You could rack up points fairly easily, but could only report a game once every hour to avoid cheating the system.

 You could ‘buy’ prizes with your points.
 5 points got you a pair of Templecon dice.
 For 10, you could get a PP bandana or a small felt PP dice bag.
 At 20 they had posters and token sets, for 40 you could snag actual models, an out of print NQ #1 or a copy of Scrappers, and at 80, they had a professionally painted Protectorate Battle Box, and a few other cool things.
 I got myself the dice bag and 4 pair of dice, 2 blue pair, and 2 green pair.